kunapuli09/OrderNow/README.md

 This was developed in 2008 and hosted by two restaurants and a grocery store.
 Backend is still solid and very valid.
 UI is a disaster and re-work is needed.

-TechStack : Tomcat, Java, Hibernate, Struts, MySQL Database, Pipeline Data payment system, GoDaddy SSL,  eFax Service, and DOJO Java Script tool kit
+TechStack : Tomcat, Java, Spring2x, Hibernate3x, Struts, MySQL Database, Pipeline Data payment system, GoDaddy SSL,  eFax Service, and DOJO Java Script tool kit